4 Rules You Have to Follow to Be A Millionaire, According to Warren Buffett’s

 4. Investing with borrowed money requires extra caution

-Many additional rules apply to investing and saving.
-For now, however, we recommend that everyone we know take serious advice from the “Oracle of Omaha” and other classic experts.
-These principles can be of great benefit to all of us, now more than ever.
+Many additional principles apply to investing and saving.
+For now, we recommend that everyone take the timeless advice of the “Oracle of Omaha” seriously.
+These fundamentals can benefit all of us — now more than ever.

 Thank you!